-- U.S. technology stocks performed well for the period and in the top half of all Standard & Poor’s sectors.
-Technology hardware storage and peripherals, followed by semiconductors, led the tech sector, while IT services and Internet and catalog retail dragged down overall sector performance.
+- U.S. technology stocks posted positive performance for the period, but performed in the lower half of all Standard & Poor’s sectors.
+Electronic equipment instruments and components, followed by technology hardware storage and peripherals, led the tech sector, while internet and catalog retail dragged down overall sector performance.

-- Residual of the Fund’s applied science and technology investment approach, the Fund maintains its broad allocation across sectors – approximately 67% in information technology, 17% in health care, 6% in industrials, 4% in consumer discretionary, and smaller amounts in materials, telecommunication services, financials and utilities.
+- The Fund maintains its broad allocation across sectors – approximately 70% in information technology, 17% in health care, 7% in industrials, 3% in consumer discretionary, and smaller amounts in materials, telecommunication services, financials and utilities.

 - Despite remaining risks around the globe, we are generally positive about the path of economic growth.
-We broadly expect science and technology stocks to perform well through the second half of 2014.
+We broadly expect science and technology stocks to perform well in 2015.